microsoft/azure-spring-apps-training/02-build-a-simple-spring-boot-microservice/README.md

 ## Add a new Spring MVC Controller

-Expanding the newly created "simple-microservice" directory, create a new class called `HelloController` in `src/main/java/com/example/demo`, next to `DemoApplication` with the following content:
+In the `simple-microservice/src/main/java/com/example/demo` directory, create a new file  called `HelloController.java` next to `DemoApplication.java` file with the following content:

 ```java
 package com.example.demo;